Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Methodologies

-\paragraph{Phase II-1: Retrieving raw memory timelines.} After that, we wish to also access memories that are centered around relevant events.
-Formally, given an $m_{re} \in M_{re}$, we further retrieve the connected component $C_{re} \subset G^{t+1}$ that contains $m_{re}$.
+\paragraph{Phase II-1: Retrieving and untangling raw memory timelines.} We wish to also access memories centered around $M_{re}$.
+Formally, given $m_{re} \in M_{re}$, we further collect the connected component $C_{re} \subset G^{t+1}$ that contains $m_{re}$ via the linked structure.

 Since this collection of memories (\ie, $C_{re}$) can be ``\textit{tangled up}'' together (\ie, connected in a complex manner) due to the graph structure, we proceed to untangle it into several memory timelines, each representing a series of events about $m_{re}$ that starts out similarly yet branches into slightly different development.
 For that, we first locate the earliest memory in $C_{re}$ as a starting point $m_{start}$ for all timelines, as shown in Figure~\ref{fig:linear} (left).